OCA/product-attribute/product_code_builder/README.rst

 Contributors
 ------------

-This module is a direct port of the module with the same name from the odoomrp project <http://odoomrp.com>
+This module was initially a direct port of the module with the same name from the odoomrp project <http://odoomrp.com>

 * OdooMRP team
 * Avanzosc
 * Serv.
 Tecnol.
 Avanzados - Pedro M. Baeza
 * Shine IT(http://www.openerp.cn)
 * Tony Gu <tony@openerp.cn>
 * Graeme Gellatly <g@o4sb.com>

+The module was then renamed to product_code_builder to replace that module and some functionality ported as well as fields renmaed to match.

+* Ascone
+* Akretion
+* Benoit Guillot
+* Laurent Mignon

 Maintainer
 ----------